 The building or dwelling unit shall be tested and verified as having an air leakage rate not exceeding two (2) air changes per hour or 0.15 CFM50/Sq.
 Ft.
 Building Shell area of all six sides of the building.
 Testing shall be conducted in accordance with ANSI/RESNET/ICC 380, ASTM E779 or ASTM E1827 and reported at a pressure of 0.2 inches w.g.
-(50 Pascals) for buildings up to five (5) stories of height above grade, and at 75 Pascals for buildings six (6) stories and taller.
-Testing and verification shall be conducted by an applicable Building Performance Institutes (BPI) Professional, a Home Energy Rating System (HERS) Energy Rater, HERS Field Inspector, or a Vermont Department of Public Service approved air leakage tester.
+(50 Pascals).
+Multifamily buildings shall comply with CBES C402.4.-Testing and verification shall be conducted by an applicable Building Performance Institutes (BPI) Professional, a Home Energy Rating System (HERS) Energy Rater, HERS Field Inspector, or a Vermont Department of Public Service approved air leakage tester.
 A written report of the results of the test shall be signed by the party conducting the test.
 Testing shall be performed at any time after creation of all penetrations of the building thermal envelope.